Pollok F.C.: Crest and colours

 Pollok's badge is a simple shield containing a black and white saltire, a football and a tree, which is a nod to the coat of arms of Glasgow.

 Since their formation, Pollok have played in black and white as a tribute to their first honorary President Sir John Stirling-Maxwell, who gifted the club land within the Pollok estate for use as their home park.
-The colours and saltire were taken from the coat of arms of Pollokshaws.
+The colours and saltire were taken from the coat of arms of Pollokshaws, which was itself drawn from the coat of arms of the Maxwell family.

 Stadium

 Pollok play their home games at Newlandsfield Park in the Newlands area of Glasgow, a ground they have used since the 1928–29 season.
 The stadium has a capacity of 2,088, and is entirely made up of terracing.

 Pollok's first ground was at Haggs Park in the Pollok Estate, but they were forced to move out in 1926–27 as Glasgow City Council wanted the land for school pitches.
 After playing temporarily at Rosebery Park and the Queen Mary Tea Gardens at Speirsbridge (in Thornliebank), they acquired Newlandsfield Park, which has been their ground ever since.

 In January 2022, the club received planning permission to install floodlights at Newlandsfield.
 These were installed and switched on for the first time in April 2022.
 The first match played under the lights was a 1–0 victory against Clydebank in the WoSFL Cup quarter final in May 2022.

 The ground features in Leon Gladwell's book "European Football's Greatest Grounds', coming in at 93rd and being described as "the perfect small inner-city football ground."